baonnguyen24/cypress-todolist-practice/README.md

-# Cypress Practice Project - To Do List
+# Cypress Project - To Do List

 This project is a complete automated test suite for a web-based To-Do List application using Cypress with Javascript.
 It demonstrates end-to-end testing best practices by covering core user interactions and validating UI behavior reliably.